core-wg/comi/draft-ietf-core-comi.md

 in the target, this instance is added.
 If the target contains the specified instance, the content of this instance is replaced with the value of the payload.
 A null value indicates the removal of an existing data node instance.
+When the payload contains multiple data node instances, they are processed as described in {{request-processing}}.

 ~~~~